PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.Styles.md

     protected internal object DefaultStyleKey { get; set; }

+    Gets or sets the key to use to reference the style for this control, when theme styles are used or defined.

 - Key utilisée pour trouver le Style implicite ou par défaut d'un FrameworkElement

 - la résolution d'un Style par une Markup Extension StaticResource ou DynamicResource,